 Unfortunately, our dogs do not have the luxury of shoes to avoid the rocks (nails) that are causing them pain.
 So they compensate their movement in an unbalanced way (by limping or favoring certain limbs) which can lead to overused muscles and eventually overused joints.

 Over time this can result in lameness especially in their hind limbs, making it difficult to jump in cars, climb stairs and even hard to get up from lying down.

-Secondly, dog nails that are too long can hamper a dog’s ability to walk or run efficiently.
+Secondly, long toenails can hamper a dog’s ability to walk or run efficiently.

 They can turn a sound paw into a splayed foot and reduce traction, and they can cause deformed feet and injure the tendons over an extended period.

 As the long nail hits the ground, the pressure puts force on the foot and leg structure.